 Types of CDs

 CDs are a fairly simple product, but banks offer several variations that can benefit you if you do your homework.
-Here are the main types of CDs:
+Here are the main types:

-- Traditional: These CDs lock away your money for a certain amount of time.
+- Traditional: These CDs lock away your money for a certain amount of time, ranging from six-month to 5-year CDs.
 The longer the term, the better your interest rate, which is fixed.
-Withdraw money early, and you could face a steep penalty fee.
-These penalties vary from bank to bank, but a fee equal to six months’ interest is most common on a one- or two-year CD, according to Bankrate.
+Educate yourself on the terms, conditions, and early withdrawal penalties.
+These can vary from bank to bank, but a withdrawal fee equal to six months’ interest is most common on a 12-month CD.

 - Variable rate: The interest rates on these CDs can change periodically according to certain indexes, and the setup varies from bank to bank.
 You’re still guaranteed your initial investment but are vulnerable to fluctuating interest rates.
 These can be a better bet when you’re reasonably sure that rates will go up.